 Having a good relationship with our own power means being willing to find a version of power that matches our values.
-By exploring different notions of power, you can see that there is a variety of choices around power, not just the needs-to-be-retired-along-with-all-those-sad-people-who-keep-abusing-it kind.
-Consider how differently wonder woman handled power than Lex Luthor did and you get my drift.
+By exploring different notions of power, you can see that there are a variety of choices around power, not just the needs-to-be-retired-along-with-all-those-sad-people-who-keep-abusing-it kind.
+Consider how differently Wonder Woman handled power than Lex Luthor did and you get my drift.

 There is no way that you will step toward having power if you believe that having it will make you selfish, controlling, insensitive to others or that it will corrupt you, make you less likable, or be too hard to handle.

 My own version of power comes from studying a number of self knowledge type systems—Human Design, Enneagram, and astrology—along with training as a spiritual yoga teacher, a transformational leadership coach, and getting my masters in leadership and sustainable communities.
 All of these, blended with years of studying various self growth methods, have blended together and forced me to make choices over and over until I’ve learned to hold a tremendous amount of power and be comfortable with it.
 And let me be clear, it’s not because I “learned” a lot in the traditional certification/schooling sense.
 It’s because I’ve experienced a lot and grown a ton.

 You, too, can study various methods or even different cultures and their versions of power to craft your own.
 But I’m betting you already have enough information, you’ve just never stopped to consider that by not owning your own power in your business, you are limiting your capacity to have the success you desire.

 Here are four things I’ve learned about my brand of personal power that may help you in defining yours: